kei-sato/gas-health-check/README.md

 # install
 Gogole Drive > create spread sheet > tools > script editor > paste main.js > save > run onOpen

-- the name of the SpreadSheet, and Google Apps Script can be anything
+- the name of the spreadsheet, and the google apps script can be whatever you want
-- onOpen will be called every time you open the SpreadSheet
+- onOpen will be called every time you open the spreadsheet

 ## sample spreadsheet